An Excerpt From: MANHUNT

 She hadn’t really known him at all, had she?

 Her gaze flew to the bathroom door.
-If she ran, could he catch her?
+If she lunged for it, could she slip by him?

 She focused.
 Information was power.
 She needed to approach this situation like she approached a case.
-Logically.
-Straightforward.
-And observant for any loopholes.
+Logically, straightforwardly, and observant for any loopholes.